 There are many ways you can choose your points of comparison; however, the most popular way, which is used in virtually all cases, is using the point-by-point method.
 The point-by-point method is simple, and it provides the best results when it comes to determining how to compare items.

-But other types of comparisons can also be made, such as between people, commodities, events, concepts, or even geographic regions.
+But other types of comparisons can also be made between people, commodities, events, concepts, or even geographic regions.
 Each of these types of comparisons must be understood and stated clearly.
-The major purpose of a comparison is to: Highlight the main point; clarify an important issue; demonstrate how the facts or data support or oppose each other; and draw a general conclusion.
+The major purpose of a comparison is to: Highlight the main point; clarify an important issue; demonstrate how the facts or data support or oppose each other, and draw a general conclusion.

-In order to do this effectively, you must organize your arguments in such a way that they support each other and support a reasonable claim.
-This means that you cannot start out by comparing apples to oranges, or vice versa.
+To do this effectively, you must organize your arguments so that they support each other and support a reasonable claim.
+This means that you cannot start by comparing apples to oranges or vice versa.
 Instead, you need to provide evidence to prove that certain products are better than other products, or vice versa.